UCLA police make first arrest in April 30 attack on protest encampment

 "As Chancellor Block has shared, those who inflicted violence on our community will be held accountable to the fullest extent of the law," Associate Vice Chancellor Braziel said in the statement.

-On Thursday, a day before the arrest was announced, lawmakers in D.C. slammed UCLA Chancellor Gene Block's leadership in the response to campus protests as well as the university's handling of allegations of discrimination against students and faculty.
+On Thursday, a day before the arrest was announced, lawmakers in Washington, D.C., criticized UCLA Chancellor Gene Block's leadership during a House hearing.
+Block testified about the response to campus protests, as well as the university's handling of allegations of discrimination against students and faculty.

 While some lawmakers accused him of not doing enough to protect Jewish students from antisemitism, some blasted his oversight of law enforcement investigations into incidents of violence — most notably, the night of April 30.

-Rep. Ilhan Omar (D-MN) told Block that he, UCLA leadership and law enforcement "stood by for hours" while a "mob of agitators" confronted people staying at the encampment.
+Democratic Rep. Ilhan Omar of Minnesota told Block that UCLA leadership and law enforcement "stood by for hours" while a "mob of agitators" confronted people staying at the encampment.
 She held up a photograph from that night, calling it "appalling."

 "Are any of these people in jail?
 Are any of these people arrested?"
 Omar asked the chancellor as she held up the photo.